priyanshk20/BOOKORAMA/README.md

-This Repository contains solutions to some CSS Grids , CSS Flexbox and Javascript challenges.
+This Repository contains solutions to webdev challenges.

 ..